-- The SAGES is is a reasoning test.
+- The SAGES-3 is is a nonverbal reasoning test.
 Students use pictures and shapes to make analogies.
-The SAGES is administered in a small group setting.
+The SAGES-3 is administered in a small group setting or to individual students.

-In compliance with state guidelines, students must meet the minimum score in three of the following four areas in order to receive gifted services.
-In order to qualify for the Liberty Public Schools PEAK program, one of the four areas must be general mental ability or IQ.
+In compliance with guidelines from the Missouri Department of Elementary and Secondary Education, students must meet eligibility criteria in three of the following four areas in order to qualify for gifted services.
+In Liberty Public Schools, one of the four areas must be general mental ability (IQ).

 - General Mental Ability (IQ)

 Parents/guardians will be notified if their student qualifies for gifted programming.
 Students who do not qualify for gifted programming will have the opportunity to be tested again if they meet the criteria in one of the district's other universal screening grade levels: third, fifth, or seventh grades.